Processing math: 100%

 Example 12.4 (Pie charts) For the AV study in Example 12.1, a pie chart of the age group of respondents is shown in Fig. 12.1 (bottom left panel).

-Using pie charts may present challenges:
+Using pie charts may present challenges (see Sect.
+17.2.4):

-• Pie charts only work when graphing parts of a whole.
+• pie charts only work when graphing parts of a whole.

-• Pie charts only work when all options are present ('exhaustive').
+• pie charts only work when all options are present ('exhaustive').

-• Pie charts are difficult to use with levels having zero or small counts (see Example 17.3).
+• pie charts are difficult to use with levels having zero or small counts (see Example 17.3).

-• Pie charts are difficult to interpret when many categories are present.
+• pie charts are difficult to interpret when many categories are present.

 Example 12.5 (Pie chart unsuitable) Consider studying the percentage of people who use Firefox, Chrome, and Safari as web browsers.
-A pie chart is not suitable for displaying the data, as people can use more than one of these browsers (i.e., the options are not exclusive) nor exhaustive (i.e., other options exist).
+A pie chart is not suitable for displaying the data, as people can use more than one of these browsers (i.e., the options are not mutually exclusive) nor exhaustive (i.e., other options exist).

-12.3.4 Comparing pie, bar and dot charts
+12.3.4 Comparing dot, bar and pie charts

 Recall that the purpose of a graph is to display the information in the clearest, simplest possible way, to facilitate understanding the message(s) in the data.
 A pie chart often makes the message hard to see (Siegrist 1996).